tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 account for 1's and Exploding 10's due to Specialties.
 This is to clarify pg.
 249 of V20 Core which is a bit wishy-washy on the subject.

+<u>When Difficulties rise above 10, new conditions take hold that override
+The Core.
+Treat all Difficulties  above 10 as 10, you may not spend Willpower for automatic successes and with the following requirement for
+successes: (Total Difficulty) – 9.
+Example: Vara wants to jump further than she’d normally be able, and her Difficulty is 12.
+She must roll against Difficulty 10, cannot spend Willpower, and needs 3 successes.</u>

 New Mechanic, Half Assed: You may choose to use less than your full dice pool when making any roll.